desalutar/ToDoManager/README.md

-My first project with a mentor where I use the MVC architecture
+My first project where I use MVC architecture